Don't believe all the scare stories about excessive cost. At Probaters we agree with you at the outset a fair and fixed fee.

 It is not unreasonable to question whether you actually need a solicitor to help you through the process.
+We offer a fixed fee service which starts at just £890.
 We will explain below why we think our service is worthwhile.

 A Grant of Probate is formal proof from the courts that you are entitled to administer the estate of the deceased (see what is probate).
 It is possible for you, as an executor, to obtain the grant and administer the estate yourself.
 There is a fair amount of information available on the internet to help with the process, which many people do successfully.